-- Describe the way the dancer in Father uses his hands? - Can you tell what he feels about the object he holds? - Why does Mathinna need to put on socks and shoes? - What instrument does the dancer with the long dress pretend to play? - How can you tell that Mathinna is still quite young? - Describe her movements.
-Does she look comfortable? - Why does Mathinna look different in section 3, compared the way she looks in section 2?
-What has happened to her? - What is she sitting on in section 2 and in section 3? - · Describe the movements of the other dancers in red.
-What are they doing? - What is the relationship between the dancers and the audience?
+- Describe the way the dancer in Father uses his hands. - · Can you tell what he feels about the thing he holds? - Why does Mathinna need to put on socks and shoes? - What instrument does the dancer who represents Lady Jane 'play'? - How can you tell that Mathinna is still quite young? - Describe her movements.
+Does she look comfortable? - Why does the dancer Elma Kris look so different in sections 2 and 3?
+What has happened to her character? - Describe the use of space in section 3.
+What is the significance of the change in levels? - Describe the movements of the other dancers in red.
+In what way are they supporting the soloist?
+Draw the spatial relationships in this section. - What is the relationship between the dancers and the audience?
 Do any of the dancers look at the audience?
-Why?
+Why? - Analyse the structure of these three sections of the dance with reference to use of: - o specific movement vocabulary (eg literal and nonliteral) - o space (eg groupings, pathways, size, and level) - structure (choreographic devices) and how they contribute to the intentions of the choreographer.

-Non movement aspects
+Non-movement aspects

-- Describe the stage set including the colour of the background, floor, props and the lighting (colour, brightness, point/s of focus) in each section. - Which props look like they represent Mathinna's Aboriginal heritage and which represent European colonisation? - Why do some of the props seem to be outlined in white and some seem more realistic and solid? - What is the voice-over component referring to.
-What is being spoken about? - · What colour is the doll's dress? - Which sounds and instruments can you hear in each section? - What might the glass jars represent? - Why are the other dancers wearing red dresses too?
-Who might they be? - Why does Mathinna remove her dress?
+- Describe the stage set including the colour of the background, floor, props and the lighting (colour, brightness, point/s of focus) in each section. - Which props look like they represent Mathinna's Aboriginal heritage and which represent European colonisation? - Why do some of the props seem to be outlined in white and some seem more realistic and solid? - Which language is the voice-over speaking?
+What are some key aspects of this text? - What colour is the doll's dress?
+Why is this significant? - Describe the features of the soundtrack in each section? - · What might the glass jars represent in section 3? - Why do the other dancers' costumes match Mathinna's?
+What/who might they symbolise? - Mathinna removes her dress.
+What is the significance of this use of a costume?